List of NCIS: New Orleans characters: Christopher LaSalle

 senior NCIS Special Agent.
 Born in Alabama in 1982, LaSalle was originally a detective with the New Orleans Police Department's (NOPD) Fifth District during Hurricane Katrina and then spent seven years on the NOPD vice squad.
 He attended the University of Alabama, graduating magna cum laude with a 3.7 GPA.
 While in college, he worked as the university mascot Big Al. LaSalle lives in the French Quarter.
 He has two siblings: Cade, who has bipolar disorder, and unnamed sister.
 He has received multiple commendations for his work at the New Orleans children's hospital.
 During the first season, he begins a romantic relationship with his high school sweetheart, Savannah, though she is later murdered.

 In "Ties That Bind", LaSalle’s father, Beau, died; he made Chris—with whom he had an estranged relationship—executor of his estate and his successor at LaSalle Enterprises.

 In the season six episode, "Matthew 5:9", LaSalle was killed after being shot in the abdomen and succumbing to his wounds in the hospital.
+This is due to the fact that the real life actor of LaSalle, Lucas Black, stepped away from the show and his starring role in 2019 to spend more time with his wife and 3 kids after the grueling 70-hour work schedule that he had to endure.